Fantasy Island: Background

-With only a few exceptions, Roarke always made it quite clear that he was powerless to stop a fantasy once it had begun and that the guests must play them out to their conclusion.
+On other occasions Roarke asserts that he is powerless to stop a fantasy once it has begun and that the guest must play it out to its conclusion.

-In later seasons, there were often supernatural overtones.
-Roarke also seemed to have his own supernatural powers of some sort (called the "Gift of the McNabs" in "Delphine"), although it was never explained how this came to be.
-In the episodes "Reprisal" and "The Power" he temporarily gave the guest psychokinetic abilities and in "Terrors of the Mind" the power to see into the future.
+In later seasons, there are often supernatural overtones.
+Roarke also seems to have supernatural powers of some sort (called the "Gift of the McNabs" in "Delphine"), although it is never explained how this came to be.
+In the episodes "Reprisal" and "The Power" he temporarily gives the guest psychokinetic abilities and, in "Terrors of the Mind", the power to see into the future.
 In one episode, when a guest says "Thank God things worked out well", Roarke and Tattoo share an odd look and Roarke says in a cryptic way "Thank God, indeed."
 In the same episode, Roarke uses some mysterious powers to help Tattoo with his magic act.
-Ricardo Montalbán would claim in interviews that he had a definite opinion in mind regarding the mystery of Mr. Roarke, and how he accomplished his fantasies, but he would never publicly state what it was.
-Years after the series was off the air, in an interview with the Academy of Television Arts and Sciences, Montalbán finally revealed that his motivation was imagining Roarke as a fallen angel whose sin was pride and that Fantasy Island was Purgatory.
+Ricardo Montalbán would claim in interviews that he had a definite opinion regarding the mystery of Mr. Roarke and how he created the guests' experiences, but he would never publicly state what it was.
+Years after the series was off the air, in an interview with the Academy of Television Arts and Sciences, Montalbán finally revealed that he imagined Roarke to be a fallen angel who had committed the sin of pride and had been sentenced to Fantasy Island as his Purgatory.

 Each episode would alternate between two or three independent storylines as the guests experienced their fantasies and interacted with Roarke.
-When reruns of the series went into syndication, a half-hour version was offered, in which each hour-long original show was split to two separate half-hour shows in which only one guest's story was told in each half-hour episode.
-This made it obvious that the original episodes had been planned in such a way that each guest or family got off the plane separately, did not interact with the other guest or family, and was given almost exactly half the time of the original episode.
+When reruns of the series went into syndication, half-hour versions were offered, where each hour-long original episode was split into two half-hour-long episodes in each of which only one guest's story was told.